If you need help accessing our website, call 855-698-9991

 Bariatric Surgery for Obesity

-Doctors at NYU Langone’s Weight Management Program and Weight Management Program at NYU Langone Hospital—Brooklyn may recommend bariatric, or weight loss, surgery for people with severe obesity—defined as having a body mass index (BMI) of 40 or greater.
-Surgery may also be recommended for people who have a BMI of 35 to 39 and a medical condition associated with weight, such as type 2 diabetes, high blood pressure, coronary artery disease, obstructive sleep apnea, hyperlipidemia, or nonalcoholic fatty liver disease.
+Doctors at NYU Langone’s Weight Management Program located in Manhattan and Brooklyn may recommend bariatric, or weight loss, surgery to people with severe obesity.
+According to the latest NIH guidelines, bariatric surgery may be recommended to individuals with a body mass index (BMI) greater than 35 regardless of the presence or absence of weight related illnesses.
+Individuals who have a BMI of 30-34.9 and a medical condition associated with weight, such as type 2 diabetes, high blood pressure, coronary artery disease, obstructive sleep apnea, hyperlipidemia, or nonalcoholic fatty liver disease are also candidates for these life changing procedures.

 Schedule an Appointment